Opel Rekord Series C: Six cylinders

-In March 1964, Opel had introduced Rekord customers to the option of a six-cylinder engine, installing a well-tried unit that was already powering the larger Admiral and Kapitän models and could trace its origins back to 1937.
+In March 1964, Opel had introduced Rekord customers to the option of a six-cylinder engine, installing a well-tried unit that was already powering the larger Admiral, Kapitän and Diplomat models and could trace its origins back to 1937.
 The Rekord C range was broadened in December 1966 with the option of an entirely new six-cylinder engine, featuring the cam-in-head valvegear and camshaft configuration of the new four-cylinder engines introduced in 1965.
 In fact the new six-cylinder engine shared its cylinder dimensions with the entry level Rekord's 1492 cc unit which will have reduced usefully the variety of components needed.
 However, the six-cylinder engine naturally had an engine capacity 1 1/2 the size or the four-cylinder unit, which gave rise to an engine size of 2239 cc.
 Claimed power of 95 PS was slightly higher than that of the most powerful 4-cylinder Rekord C at the time of launch, the "1900 S", and the six-cylinder engine also provided a small dividend in terms of improved torque.
 Performance of the new "2200" Rekord was therefore ahead of that of the "1900 S", but the engine was also relatively heavy and there was a penalty in terms of fuel consumption.
 The 6-cylinder Rekord C sold only in small numbers, and in August 1968 it was withdrawn from sale.
 After this there were no more six-cylinder-engined Opel Rekords, although this is when the Rekord "Six" went on sale in South Africa and South-West Africa, as the Commodore nameplate was not offered there.
 In southern Africa the six-cylinder Rekords were available with four-door sedan or two-door coupé bodywork, and only in combination with an automatic transmission.

 By the time they withdrew the six-cylinder Rekord, Opel had launched, in February 1967, the Opel Commodore.
 This shared the Rekord's body but provided more luxurious trimmings, and it came with a choice from three different sizes of six-cylinder engine.
 The "2200" engine first seen in the Rekord C in December 1966 was also offered in the new Commodore when it was launched in February 1967.
 However, most Commodore buyers chose the other (larger) engines, leaving the "2200" version a slow seller in both the Commodore and the Rekord ranges.